“Music is the language of the spirit. It opens the secret of life bringing peace and abolishing strife.” -Khalil Gibran

 A powerful pan-Nile percussion section drives the collective, which reunites traditional instruments of ancient common ancestries and merges new ones.
 The plucked harp (lyre) and spike fiddle have formed the heart and soul of the Nile’s musical identity for millennia, and modern versions of both instruments are found in every country along the Nile Basin.
 The former is represented on Aswan by the Sudanese masenkop, Ugandan adungu, and Egyptian simsimiya and tamboura, while the latter manifests as the Ethiopian masenko and Ugandan endingidi.
 In curating the collective, co-producers Mina Girgis and Miles Jay sought to highlight the unique timbres of these instruments, while also surrounding them with complementary sounds from their respective traditions, including the Ethiopian saxophone, Egyptian ney, oud, and violin, and the bass guitar.

-With its power to inspire curiosity, generate empathy, and promote dialogue, music is the Project’s natural starting place.
-By exposing local audiences to the cultures of their river neighbors, the Project’s music provides a space for them to learn about each other and create a shared Nile identity.
-Building on this awareness, the Nile Project is developing educational programs, an online dialogue platform, and a Nile Prize to incubate innovative solutions to the region’s cultural and environmental challenges.
-We are currently accepting applications for our January 2014 musical residency in Uganda.
+By exposing local audiences to the cultures of their river neighbors, the Project’s music provides a space to learn about each other and create a shared Nile identity.
+Building on this awareness, the Nile Project is developing a universities program to inspire, educate and empower an international network of university students to cultivate the sustainability of their Nile’s ecosystem through dialogue, education, leadership and innovation.

 Commissioned by Lincoln Center for the Performing Arts for Target Free Thursdays at the David Rubenstein Atrium.